FelipeCoelho-Git/Gobarber/README.md

 <br>

 ## 🖥️ Project 🖥️
-<h3>This project was be developed during a Bootcamp of RocktSeat.
+<h3>This project was be developed during a Bootcamp of RocktSeat. 🔎 I discovered many things with this app.

 <br>
     <br>